There but for Fortune (song): Ochs recordings

 Ochs recorded "There but for Fortune" twice.
-In 1964 he recorded it for the Vanguard compilation New Folks Volume 2.
+In 1964, he recorded it for the Vanguard compilation New Folks Volume 2.
 The 1964 recording was reissued on the 2000 compact disc The Early Years.

-In 1966, tapes were made of Ochs's concerts at New York's Carnegie Hall and Boston's Jordan Hall.
+In 1966, Ochs's concerts at New York's Carnegie Hall and Boston's Jordan Hall were recorded.
 They were released as Phil Ochs in Concert.
 One of the songs on In Concert was "There but for Fortune".
-Ochs introduces the song by saying it was written for him by Joan Baez, an ironic reference to her hit single.
+Ochs introduces the song by sarcastically saying it was written for him by Joan Baez, since many assumed the song was written by the person who had the hit single.

 Baez cover

 In October 1964, Baez recorded "There but for Fortune" for Joan Baez/5.
 It was released in the U.S. as a single in June, 1965, with "Daddy, You Been on My Mind", a Bob Dylan song, as the B-side.
-In July, it was released as a single in the U.K., where its B-side was "Plaisir D'Amour".
+In July, it was released as a single in the U.K., where its B-side was "Plaisir d'amour".

 The single became a Top Ten hit in the U.K., reaching #8.
 It was also nominated for a Grammy Award for "Best Folk Recording".
 In the U.S. it peaked at #50 on the Billboard chart — a good showing, but not a hit.
+In Canada the song reached #27.

 By coincidence, Joan Baez in Concert, Part 2 became a #8 hit in the U.K. at the same time "There but for Fortune" did.

+Monica Barbaro, portraying Baez in the 2024 Bob Dylan biopic A Complete Unknown, sings the song in a concert scene.